Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Theoretical Analysis: Geometric Manifold Alignment

 \textbf{Proof of True Grounding via Energy Landscapes.} If the model were merely overfitting to the templates of the proxy tasks (e.g., memorizing specific grid indices), the energy landscape reshifting would be confined strictly to the subspace of those templates.
 However, our empirical analysis on natural language reports (Figure~\ref{fig:energy_landscape_comparison}) proves this is not the case.

-In Figure~\ref{fig:energy_landscape_comparison}, we utilized a probe dataset of factual vs. counterfactual reports derived from MIMIC-CXR. \begin{itemize} \item \textbf{Baseline (Blindness):} The overlapping energy distributions ($\text{Gap} \approx 0.06$) indicate that the baseline model treats the true manifold $\mathcal{M}_\text{geo}$ and the hallucinated space $\mathcal{M}_\text{halluc}$ as equiprobable. \item \textbf{Med-Scout (Aligned):} The emergence of a distinct energy barrier ($\text{Gap} \approx 0.69$) on this natural language task serves as a theoretical certificate.
+In Figure~\ref{fig:energy_landscape_comparison}, we utilized a probe dataset of factual vs. counterfactual reports derived from MIMIC-CXR. \begin{itemize} \item \textbf{Baseline (Blindness):} The overlapping energy distributions indicate that the baseline model treats the true manifold and the hallucinated space $\mathcal{M}_\text{halluc}$ as equiprobable. \item \textbf{Med-Scout (Aligned):} The emergence of a distinct energy barrier on this natural language task serves as a theoretical certificate.
 It demonstrates that the constraints learned from the proxy tasks have successfully propagated to the general probability density function of the model. \end{itemize} This confirms that Med-Scout has successfully internalized the intrinsic boundaries of the medical geometric manifold $\mathcal{M}_\text{geo}$, rather than merely minimizing loss on a specific set of training artifacts.
-More energy gap results are shown in Figure~\ref{fig:all_energy}.